jmather/node-fake-api-server/README.md

 View the [API Documentation](https://documenter.getpostman.com/view/4858910/S1LpZrgg#intro) to get a better idea of how to use the Fake API.

+A server instance has been set up at [https://node-fakeapi-server.herokuapp.com/](https://node-fakeapi-server.herokuapp.com/).

 ## Schema

 We have defined an [Open API Specification](/public/fakeapi.openapi.yaml) as well as a detailed [JSON Schema](/public/fakeapi-schema.json) of the request payloads.